-12.3.
+12.4.
 Other Pending Issues

 - The library is currently limited to integers.
 If there is interest, it could be extended to floats and possible to user defined types. - Although care has been taken to make the library portable, at least some parts of the implementation particularly checked integer arithmetic depend upon two's complement representation of integers.
 Hence the library is probably not currently portable to all other possible C++ architectures.
-These days, this is unlikely to be a limitation in practice.
-Starting with C++20, integer arithmetic will be guaranteed by the C++ standard to be two's complement. - std::common_type is used in a variety of generic libraries, including std::chrono.
-Without a specialization for safe<T>s one cannot use the safe wrappers e.g. as a representation for std::chrono::duration.
+These days, this is unlikely to be a limitation in practice. - std::common_type is used in a variety of generic libraries, including std::chrono.
+Without a specialization for safe<T>s one cannot use the safe wrappers e.g. as a representation for std::chrono::duration. - For many meta programming tasks, the library uses the classic Boost.MPL library as well as the more current Boost.MP11 library.
+In the interests of conserving brain surface area required to understand and maintain the library, the remaining instances of usage of Boost.MPL should be replaces with code based on Boost.MP11. - For testing the library, we rely on Boost.Preprocessor to generate test cases.
+In later tests, we've depended on boost mp11.
+Again, in order to diminish the dependencies, we plan to replace usages of Boost.Preprocessor with Boost.MP11.